The effects of education policy on families was brought home to me once during a Lyft ride.

 We do not have a reliable system for searching through the population of the urban poor for marketable talent.

-But Michael Oher’s marketability changed radically due to the particular chain of events recounted in the book.
+Michael Oher’s marketability changed radically due to the particular chain of events recounted in the book.

 When he was taken in by his white, well-connected, and sports-involved adoptive family, his access to the market changed so that he had the good fortune to extract from that market a lot of value in the forms of exceptional college and professional football careers.

-So, in the education context there is a major market failure because education policy has systematically undervalued the roles of motivation and engagement.
+In the education context there is a major market failure because education policy has systematically undervalued the roles of motivation and engagement.

 This undervaluation is demonstrated by the lack of measures for those qualities and ignorance of their potential efficacy and availability.